 We can help.

-CloudApp brings annotated screenshots, GIF creation, and screen recording to the cloud in an easy-to-use, enterprise-grade app so you can quickly create and share visual content.
+CloudApp brings annotated screenshots, GIF creation, and a free screen recorder to the cloud in an easy-to-use, enterprise-grade app so you can quickly create and share visual content.

 We help marketers like you:

 - Plan, draft, and revise marketing campaigns

 - Upgrade your content with easy to create visuals

 - Quickly develop A/B tests and update content